joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 ## 14. Time Synchronization & Clock Drift

-**Physical Time**
-- Physical time (clock drift, clock skew, synchronization methods (i.e, NTP, GPS), Limits of no global clock)
+**14.1 Physical Time and Its Limitations**
+- Definition of physical clocks

+- Clock drift & skew (1–2 paragraphs)

+- Mention of synchronization (NTP/GPS) without details

-Because physical clocks cannot provide perfect global ordering, distributed systems often use logical time.
+As a result, physical clocks cannot provide a reliable global ordering of events.
+For this reason, distributed systems often rely on logical notions of time instead.

-**Logical Time**
-- Lamport/Vector clocks, causal ordering, event ordering v real time
+**14.2 Logical Time and Event Ordering in TF2**
+- One paragraph defining logical time (informal)
+- One paragraph mapping to TF2:
+  - Server ticks
+  - Command numbers
+  - Snapshot sequence IDs
+- One sentence acknowledging Lamport/vector clocks without diving in

+While distributed systems research formalizes logical time through mechanisms such as Lamport and vector clocks, Team Fortress 2 employs a simplified model based on server-enforced tick ordering, which is sufficient for its centralized architecture.

 ## 15. Quality of Service (QoS) / Network Prioritization
 Go over how client-side gameplay is prioritized over cosmetics and items.